afabregasm/portfolio-front/README.md

 # portfolio-front

-Developed as the final project of my web programming bootcamp at Ironhack Barcelona.
+Developed as the final project of my web development bootcamp at Ironhack Barcelona.
 It's a MERN Stack application, check the backend repository [here](https://github.com/afabregasm/portfolio-back).

 ## About
 Hi!
 My name is Andrea.
 I'm a designer and a web developer.
 This project constitutes my own portfolio, a platform that makes it easier for me to promote my work to the public and at the same time makes it easier for users interested in my services to place an order or contact directly with me.